wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 1. Under Marker File, click browse  and open the marker file we just saved.
    Ensure that Object Style is set to Sphere and press Display.
    A series of size sliders will a appear for each marker.

 1. Adjust the sliders to place the edge of each sphere at the edge of its VLP.
    Since the VLPs are not perfect spheres, adjust the radius to a point with the best compromise.

-Also, there are several concentric layers to each VLP; set the radius for each sphere so that the edge is on similar layers.
+     >NOTE: There are several concentric layers to each VLP; set the radius for each sphere so that the edge is on similar layers.
-For these VLPs, we suggest setting the radius to between the two outermost layers.
+     >For these VLPs, we suggest setting the radius to between the two outermost layers.
-If your measurements are not around 40-50, you may have forgotten to set your Voxel Size to 1.
+     >If your diameters are not around 40-50 voxels, you may have forgotten to set your Voxel Size to 1.
+     >If so, you will need to re-pick the volume centers.

 1. When all radii are set, press Save.
    For now, you can click Reset to remove the spherical wireframes and close the Pick Particles window.

    Leave Chimera open and go back to the TOMOMAN standalone console.

 ## Generating Motivelist

 After picking our spheres, we can append this data to the tomolist and use functions in the STOPGAP toolbox to generate a motivelist.

 1. Add the picked spheres to the tomolist using `tm_metadata_add_new`.
    The parameters for this function are `root_dir`, `tomolist_name`, and `type`.
    The function loads a tomolist, scans the `metadata/` subfolder for each tilt series for a subfolder named `type`, and stores the names of all files in that folder.
    These types can then be used by other functions that parse the tomolist.
    In this case, type is `sphere`.
    If your TOMOMAN Console is still in `tomo/` you can use this command:

         tm_metadata_add_new(pwd, 'tomolist.mat', 'sphere');

-2. To generate a motivelist, we will use the `sg_motl_batch_sphere` function.
+3. To generate a motivelist, we will use the `sg_motl_batch_sphere` function.
    This function generates particle coordinates along the surface of the input spheres in a defined way.
    The parameters for this function are:

     * `tomolist_name` – Name of tomolist
     * `output_name` – Name of output motivelist (file extension should be .star)
     * `metadata_type` – Type of metadata; in this case ‘sphere’